hrkowalewska/site/content/authors/helen/_index.md

 bio: Postdoctoral Research Fellow at the University of Oxford with interests in comparative social policy, gender and employment.

 interests:
-- Gender segregation in the labour market
+- Gender and employment
 - Family and labour market policies
 - Comparative social policy
 - Female breadwinners
+- Lone motherhood
 - Qualitative comparative analysis

 education: